 I was looking for a recipe to use my package of phyllo sheets, which I bought quite a while ago and which was getting dusty on the shelf.
 Then I found this recipe for Albanian rolls and tried them out on Saturday.
 We had some friends coming spontaneously in the evening, both vegetarian and as I happened to have all the ingredients in the house I decided to make them.

-I don’t often have the patience to cook things that need to be wrapped but I am glad I did it this time, because it really went quickly and the rolls were delicious, worth every minute I spent making them.
-They reminded me a lot of the Turkish Börek only less fatty, as I baked them instead of frying them.
+I don’t often have the patience to cook things that need to be wrapped up into something, but I am glad I did it this time because it went really quickly and the rolls were delicious, worth every minute I spent making them.
+They reminded me a lot of a Turkish Börek only less fatty, as I bake them instead of frying them.

 - 1 tablespoon oil

 - 100 g/ 3.5 oz smetana or crème fraiche

 - 3 very large sheet of phyllo dough (more if necessary to obtain 16 rolls) (See note)

 haw the spinach and squeeze it very well to remove the excess moisture.

 Preheat the oven: 200 degrees Celsius/400 degrees Fahrenheit.